awused/aw-fm/README.md

   * Spawns a confirmation dialog before permanently deleting the selected items.
 * `Rename`
   * Spawns a rename dialog for the current file.
+* `Properties`
+  * Opens a fairly standard properties dialog for the current selection.

 ##### Navigation Commands